View New Upcoming retreats

 In this case you either need to commit to the MIDL systematic training or have someone skilled in this technique to guide you to develop this skill.

-The mind attaches a pleasant or unpleasant feeling (vedana) to each memory in order to sort them into dangerous or safe.
-When a memory is accessed, this feeling is released triggering a conditioned emotional response within our body.
-A habitual pattern based on attraction or aversion then unfolds (the tendency towards indifference arises if no feeling tone is present).
+The mind attaches a pleasant or unpleasant feeling (vedana) to each memory to sort them into dangerous or safe.
+When a memory is accessed, this feeling is released, triggering a conditioned emotional response within our body.
+A habitual pattern based on desire or aversion then unfolds (the tendency towards indifference arises if no feeling tone is present).

 Deconditioning Vedana from Memories.

 Deconditioning is dependent on your earlier training in the ability to manipulate the stress response through the use of slow diaphragmatic breaths.
-During earlier MIDL training you also learnt how to ‘borrow’ the deflation of your body with each out-breath in order to abandon any mental engagement/resistance to the memory.
-First you create the conditions for meditation, relaxed, sitting on the chair/floor, present, safe in the room. you then bring to mind a memory that was preselected and hold it gently in mind.
+During earlier MIDL training, you also learnt how to ‘borrow’ the deflation of your body with each out-breath in order to abandon any mental engagement/resistance to the memory.
+First, you create the conditions for meditation, relaxation, sitting on the chair/floor, and being present and safe in the room.
+You then bring to mind a memory that was preselected and hold it gently in mind.

 You are safe.

-You then use slow, softening breaths, to soften/relax your relationship towards the unpleasant feeling, towards any resistance.
+You then use slow, softening breaths to soften/relax your relationship towards the unpleasant feeling, towards any resistance.
 Not trying to make it go away, accepting it, letting it be.
 This is done using a cycle of five breaths and is focused on both physical and mental relaxation.
-If this is successful you will notice that when you open your eyes, it is difficult to do and happens slowly as it will take your mind a while to re-engage with the world.
-If, however, your eyes want to open fast, then it is a sign that you did not reach deep mental relaxation and need to refine your ability to soften.
+If this is successful, you will notice that when you open your eyes, it is difficult to do and happens slowly, as it will take your mind a while to re-engage with the world.
+If, however, your eyes want to open fast, then it is a sign that you have not reached deep mental relaxation and need to refine your ability to soften.

 You then ask some simple questions on your current experience, be careful not to bring the unpleasant memory to mind at this stage so that you do not influence these results: